Seeed-Studio/wiki-documents/docs/Edge/Edge_Series/Edge_Box_RPi_200/Edgebox-rpi-200-ignition-edge.md

 6. Modify permissions to execute the Ignition start script
 7. Launch the Igntion start script

-A convenience script has been written that follows these steps and does not require you to create a user login for Inductive Automation's site.
+A convenience script has been written that automates these steps.
 To use it, you simply need to get the ignition edge download/install script.
 Once you've downloaded the script, mark it as executable and run it.
 You may need superuser credentials in order to create the necessary directories.
 Go ahead and grab a coffee, this will take a few minutes to install.

 ```bash
 curl -o download-ignition-edge.sh https://raw.githubusercontent.com/tulsasoftware/reterminal-ignition-edge-panel/main/download-ignition-edge.sh